vpavlenko/web-2024-template/README.md

 # This is so tough, can I do it simpler?

 You can try [Replit Agent](https://docs.replit.com/replitai/agent), although this will cost you $25 (no free trial).
-UI-wise, it's mind-blowing.
-However, it's not guaranteed you'll be able to get your features implemented rapidly in it.
-It's 2024, LLMs can still be silly.
+UX/vision-wise, it's mind-blowing.
+However, I can't get any meaningful results out of it so far.
+Worth trying, but it's 2024, so LLMs can still be silly.

 # Do I need a backend?